It's your history - don't just learn it, LIVE it!

 The fishtail butt is designed to be swung by the muzzle as a big war club.
 The cutout for your thumb is there to give an ergonomic feel to it when aiming. left view

 Here's the lock.
 It's not a snapping lock, so the trigger is supposed to be that far forward in order to move the sear.
-Notice the correct flat coil spring that keeps the pan cover closed. lock
+Notice the correct flat coil spring that keeps the pan cover closed.
+These are also available with the older style sear bar.
+Specify which type you want when ordering. lock

 As is correct for a functional 'work gun" as opposed to a fancy presentation piece, there is no entry pipe.
 Notice that the forward triggerguard screw passes through to secure the barrel tang. sideplate